the6spy/the6spy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='https://profiles.cardiff.ac.uk/staff/spyridopoulost'>Cardiff University, Cardiff, UK</a>
 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Room 5.67</p>
+    <p>Abacws Building</p>
+    <p>Senghennydd Road, Cathays </p>
+    <p>Cardiff, CF24 4AG </p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Senior Lecturer in the School of Computer Science and Informatics at Cardiff University, where I have been a member of the Cybersecurity group since June 2022.
+I also serve as the Deputy Leader of the Cybersecurity Lab, contributing to research, industry collaborations, and student mentorship in the field.
+My expertise spans Artificial Intelligence and Cybersecurity, with a particular focus on Federated Learning and securing decentralised, large-scale systems, such as the Internet of Things and Smart Cities.
+I am also a member of the <a href='https://edgeaihub.co.uk'>National Edge AI Hub</a>, a collaborative initiative dedicated to advancing Edge Computing and AI security.
+My research interests include cybersecurity modelling for complex systems, utilising techniques such as game theory, epidemiological modelling, viable system modelling, and system dynamics to develop resilient and adaptive security solutions.

+Before joining Cardiff University, I gained industry experience at Toshiba Research Europe in Bristol and Airbus in Newport, where I led cybersecurity research strategies and contributed to high-impact projects in the domain like "CAVShield", a feasibility study funded by Innovate UK, and "SWAN: Secure Wireless Agile Networks", a collaborative project with the University of Bristol and "SYNERGIA", an InnovateUK funded project around end-to-end security in large-scale IoT applications.

+My academic journey also includes a tenure at the University of the West of England, where my dedication to teaching earned me the Best Teacher of the Year award for the 2018-2019 academic year.

+Last but not least, I enjoy photography, travelling and watching anime. :smile: